davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

    1468        Kris         Sophomore   1.0         2.675
    ```

-5. Get a list of all students who are still undeclared (that is, without a major).
-Project only the `studentID` and their name.
+6. Return a list of all students who are still undeclared (that is, without a major).
+Project their student ID and their name.
 Sort results by `studentID`.

    ```
    studentID   studentName